feer-rodriguess90/Data_Generator/README.md

 ![Menu_image](https://github.com/feer-rodriguess90/Data_Generator/blob/main/images/menu_datagenerator.png)

-### You can type your choices to generate the random data, and choose y/n to save or not in a file, and 'stop' to exit the program
+### You can type your choices to generate the random data, and choose y/n to save or not in a file, also type 'stop' to exit the program

 ![Features](https://github.com/feer-rodriguess90/Data_Generator/blob/main/images/features.png)